fre-denni/portfolio-2024/src/content/projects/artec.md

 </div>

-The rest of the AR app was build with the Unity engine using [Vuforia](https://developer.vuforia.com/home), that we setted on 4 paintings that are present in Museo del 900 collection in Milano.
+The rest of the AR app was built with the Unity engine using [Vuforia](https://developer.vuforia.com/home), which we set on 4 paintings that are present in the Museo del 900 collection in Milano.

-For each painting we thought of ways that we could play with them without overcoming too much the original intent of the painting.
+For each painting, we thought of ways that we could play with them without overcoming too much of the original intent of the painting.

 <div class="image">